kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

 - Store the length of squares_list to square_len
-- All lines indented the same amount after the colon will be executed whenever the BOOLEAN_EXPRESSION is true.
+- Use the if statement to perform one action if one thing is true,or any other actions, if something else is true

 *** =hint